 Tiled items are automatically sized to the zone you drop them in.
 Floating items can be moved and sized freely from other objects on the dashboard.
 If you want, you can even have both floating and tiled items on the same dashboard.

 More on Arranging your Dashboard in the Learning Library (in the top menu).

 Now your dashboard is looking really good!
 Now, you can easily compare profit and sales by year.
 But that’s not so different from a couple pictures in a presentation—and you're using Tableau!
 Let's make your dashboard more engaging.

 Check your work!
 Watch "Arrange your dashboard" in action

 Wouldn't it be great if you could view which sub-categories are profitable in specific states?

-Select a state within the map.
+Select a state within the Southern region of the map.

 The Sales in the South bar chart automatically updates to show just the sub-category sales in the selected state.
 You can quickly see which sub-categories are profitable.

 Click an area of the map other than the colored Southern states to clear your selection.

 Select the Year of Order Date filter, click its drop-down arrow, and select Apply to Worksheets > Selected Worksheets.